Menu

 Are you a parent or carer and want to know more?

-Your child will meet twice a day with their Key Tutor.
-Their Key Tutor will contact you weekly, which offers the opportunity to share any queries you have.
-You will also be invited to half termly reviews where you may also have the opportunity to speak with your child's careers tutor.
+Please speak with your child's allocated a Key Tutor.
+Their Key Tutor will contact you regularly, which offers the opportunity to share any queries you have.
+You will also be invited to termly reviews where you may also have the opportunity to speak with your child's careers tutor.

-You may also contact the Careers Leader using the information at the top of this page.
+You may also contact the Careers Leader directly using the information at the top of this page.

 Information about post-16 study can be found in the links at the bottom of this page and includes details on the National Careers Service.
 A website dedicated careers information.